E-r-1-c/networking-labs/01-layer2-switching/06-inter-vlan-routing-roas-svi/README.md

 - **Router-on-a-Stick (ROAS)** using router subinterfaces
 - **Switch Virtual Interfaces (SVIs)** on a multilayer switch

 Two disconnected networks were built in the same Packet Tracer file.
-Both use the same VLANs and IP addressing so each routing method can be configured and tested independently.
+Both use the same VLANs and addressing plan so each method can be configured and tested independently.

 ---